-A Graphic of the Top-Performing Mental Health EMR Products
+A Graphic of the Top-Rated Mental Health Products

-To create this quadrant, we evaluated over 140 Mental Health Electronic Medical Record (EMR) products.
-Those with the top scores for their capability and value made the quadrant.
+To create this report, we evaluated over 115 Mental Health products.
+Only those with the top scores for Usability and User Recommended made the cut as FrontRunners.

 You can download the full FrontRunners for Mental Health report here.
 It contains individual scorecards for each product on the Frontrunners quadrant.